denisborisov/denisborisov/README.md

 * Connect with me on [LinkedIn](https://www.linkedin.com/in/borisovdenis/)
 * Chat with me on [Telegram](https://t.me/ibmi_expert)
 * Send me an [Email](mailto:denis.borisov@hotmail.com) (I prefer LinkedIn or Telegram for communication)

----

-> Build simple things.
-Scale them only when reality demands it.